ODLS1/Mlaem_Pre-Release/README.md

 Determine your Mac processor by clicking on the Apple logo on the upper-left of your screen and selecting "About this Mac" and follow the instructions for your processor type below.

 ##### MacOS Apple M-Series Processor (e.g., Apple M1, M1 Pro, M2, etc.)
 Double-click on the file `Mlaem_MacOS_Apple.app` in a Finder window in the folder where you put the extracted ZIP files from GitHub.
+To ignore the warning about running a file that may have Malware, go to `Settings`, `Privacy & Security` and scroll to the bottom.
+You should see `"Mlaem_MacOS_Apple" was blocked to protect your Mac.` Click `Open Anyway` and then `Open Anyway` again when the `Open "Mlaem_MacOS_Apple"?` window appears and use your fingerprint or password to allow the app to run.
+When Mlaem finally starts, allow it to access files.
+The app will likely quit unexpectedly the first time it runs (this may be due to the security interruptions during startup) -- ignore the message and double-click the app to finally start Mlaem.

 ##### MacOS Intel Processor (e.g., 2.7 GHz Intel Core i5, etc.)
 Double-click on the file `Mlaem_MacOS_Intel.app` in a Finder window in the folder where you put the extracted ZIP files from GitHub.
+To ignore the "developer signature" warning, control-click on the `Mlaem_MacOS_Intel.app` file and choose Open from the shortcut menu.

 #### Linux
 Open a Linux Terminal and install the `glew` package (for managing the hardware interface to OpenGL).
 On Ubuntu Linux, the command is `sudo apt install libglew`.
 Next, navigate to the directory where you unzipped the Mlaem ZIP file downloaded from GitHub.
 Type `./Mlaem_Linux_240930`.
 Alternatively, you may be able to run Mlaem by double-clicking the executable name in the Linux file manager.